bwroblewski1119/cautious-palm-tree/x_team_rules.md

-## How will will communicate difficulties with a task assigned to us
+## How we will communicate difficulties with a task assigned to us
+The team must have frequent, effective communication.

 ## How we will back up each other to ensure that deadlines are not missed
+The team must be willing to share its resources (Knowledge/Time).